heng2j/InsightDataScience_Data_Eng_Coding_Challenge_pharmacy_counting/README.md

 For unit testing on the function for mapper and reducer, I wrote the script `unit_test_cases.py` with 3 test cases to test the functions with the module `unittest` .

-For running the shell script testings within `run_tests.sh` the `insight_testsuite` folder, I have modified the `output_files` variable in the function `run_all_tests` to make it as a list of testing output files.
+For running the shell script testings within `run_tests.sh` in the `insight_testsuite` folder, I have modified the `output_files` variable in the function `run_all_tests` to make it as a list of testing output files.
 So instead of creating multiple test folders, we can loop to test all the input and output files at one time.
-It is testing the results from the mapreduce approach to see if it is matching with the given output file `top_cost_drug.txt` and the `op_cost_drug_head500.txt` that generated by the dictionary approach for cross checking.
+It is testing the results from the mapreduce approach to see if it is matching with the given output file `top_cost_drug.txt` and the `top_cost_drug_head500.txt` that generated by the dictionary approach for cross checking.

 Additionally, I modifed the `compare_outputs` function to have the `compare_final_outputs` to compare the large output files that generated by the both approaches with the 1.18GB `de_cc_data.txt` dataset .

 The test script called `run_tests.sh` in the `insight_testsuite` folder.

-The tests are stored simply as text files under the `insight_testsuite/tests` folder.
-Each test should have a separate folder with an `input` folder for `itcont.txt` and an `output` folder for `top_cost_drug.txt`.

 You can run the test with the following command from within the `insight_testsuite` folder:

     insight_testsuite~$ ./run_tests.sh

-On a failed test, the output of `run_tests.sh` should look like:

-    [FAIL]: test_1
-    [Thu Mar 30 16:28:01 PDT 2017] 0 of 1 tests passed

-On success:

-    [PASS]: test_1
-    [Thu Mar 30 16:25:57 PDT 2017] 1 of 1 tests passed